Cohomologist/cohomologist.github.io/_posts/2023-04-17-data-structure-algebra.md

 ### Power series

 Let $U$ denote a set of of isomorphism classes of proper types with the singleton type $1 \in U$.
 We'll be fast and loose with our terminology here: even though there are more rigorous ways of talking about types, since this is a blog post, we'll handwave a bit here (sorry, this post is more of a random amalgamation of thoughts than a serious theory.)
-We can form a ring $A = \mathbb{Z}[[U]]$ of power series with integer coefficients and terms being mononials in $U$.
+We can form a ring $\mathbb{Z}[[U]]$ of power series with integer coefficients and terms being mononials in $U$.

 With power series, we can represent inductive types.
 As mentioned above, the type represented by the series $1 + a + a^2 + \dots$ is simply the list type `List a`.
 Furthermore, we can use analytic machinery when working with power series - for data structures of all things!